Agents of Discovery

 \paragraph{Tasks} A variety of tools allows the researcher to keep track of what it is doing.
 It can assign itself new tasks with \verb|add_task|, select one from the list of open tasks with \verb|select_task| and then complete and report on the selected task with \verb|complete_task|.
 Furthermore, the tools \verb|get_task_list| and \verb|get_task_info| allow the researcher to get an overview of all tasks or detailed information on one task, respectively.

 \paragraph{Getting feedback} The tool \verb|logic_review| can be used to request feedback on a statement.
 The statement should contain information on the goal, what was done, where to find relevant program output, and the interpretation from the researcher.
 The tool then returns a detailed analysis of the logic and the claims, written by the logic reviewer agent.
 In addition, for post black box scenarios (see Section~\ref{sec:prompting_strategies}), the \verb|get_feedback| tool exists.
 If this tool is allowed, the researcher can submit scores, which are then compared to truth information.
-The resulting performance plots\footnote{The performance plots employ the True Positive Rate (TPR) and False Positive Rate (FPR).
+The resulting performance plots as well as the corresponding values are then returned to the researcher.
+The performance plots employ the True Positive Rate (TPR) and False Positive Rate (FPR).
 The first plot shows 1/FPR (background rejection) against TPR (signal efficiency), and the second shows the Significance improvement characteristic (SIC) against the TPR.
-See Section~\ref{sec:metrics} for the definition and interpretation of SIC and Fig.~\ref{fig:feedback_plots} for examples of these feedback plots.} as well as the corresponding values are then returned to the researcher.
+See Section~\ref{sec:metrics} for the definition and interpretation of SIC and Fig.~\ref{fig:feedback_plots} for examples of these feedback plots.
 This allows the agent to test its methods without having direct access to the truth information.

 \paragraph{Concluding the project} When the researcher is done with the project, it can call three tools.
 The \verb|write_final_report| tool can be used to write a final report summarizing everything that was done.
 Using the \verb|submit_numeric_values| tool, the agent can submit answers to user-defined questions that can be answered with numbers.
 Those are logged separately for later analyses.
 This tool is only available to the researcher if numeric questions are specified.
 Finally, the \verb|end_project| tool terminates the project by stopping the loop in which the researcher runs.
 It takes as input a reason for ending the project.